Azure/iotedgedev/README.md

 Please refer to the [Wiki](https://github.com/Azure/iotedgedev/wiki) for details on setup, usage, and troubleshooting.

 Please refer to the [Contributing file](CONTRIBUTING.md) for details on contributing changes.

+# Data/Telemetry
+This project collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
+If you don’t wish to send usage data to Microsoft, you can change your telemetry settings by updating `collect_telemetry` to `no` in `~/.iotedgedev/settings.ini`.